contactandyc/another-c-library/10_binary_search_trees.md

 node's parent, otherwise return the node's parent.
 ```

-If a tree is destroyed using postorder iteration, all of the children are destroyed before parents, so the tree remains in tact throughout the destruction.
+If a tree is destroyed using postorder iteration, all of the children are destroyed before parents, so the tree remains intact throughout the destruction.
 The node_first_to_erase (or first in postorder iteration) calls the left_deepest_node method above if n is not NULL.

 ```c
 node_t *node_first_to_erase(node_t *n) {